dinhomathias/Amc/Home.md

 ### Other resources

-More interesting & helpful stuff that didn't fint in any of the above sections.
+More interesting & helpful stuff that can't be found in any of the above sections.

 ### Transition Guides